Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 1. We get a parse error, in which case we return the given environment and show the error,
 2. we bind a name to an expression.
-If the expression can't be evaluated correctly, we return the same environment and show the error.
+If the expression encounters an error while evaluating, we return the same environment and show the error.
 Otherwise, we either update or insert the binding to our environment, update the prompt to show a pretty representation of the current bound variables, and return the new environment with the message that the new variable has been